+As I’ve matured, I’ve learned that I love fermented foods.
+I especially love fermented cabbage in the forms of saurkraut and kimchi.
 I made this batch when my little sister was visiting, which was amusing because she literally runs away from it.
 Admittedly, I too ran as a child when our mom chowed down.
 We thought it smelled bad but then I saw the light when my mom made a friend of mine try some.
 She had a jar of vegetarian kimchi (some regional recipes for kimchi include a fish based seasoning) and I figured I should be a good friend and try it too.
 I changed my mind about it then but, being a teenager at the time, didn’t admit it until much later in life!
+Back then, I thought the idea of fermenting food was weird…and then I learned how delicious fermented things are.
+The fact that nutrients actually increase through the fermentation process is a wonderful bonus.

 My kimchi recipe